-If a student transfers into a Hoover City school and is under disciplinary actions at his/her former school, the recommendation for disciplinary actions from the former school will be applied unless a Hoover administrator overrides the recommendation from the former school.
+If a student transfers into a Hoover City school and is under disciplinary actions at his/her former school, the recommendation for disciplinary actions from the former school will be applied.

 DRESS CODE

 The Hoover City Board of Education recognizes the effect of student dress upon safety and the learning environment.
 Parents have an important role in helping their children make appropriate choices regarding clothing, accessories, and personal appearance.
 In order to maintain a safe environment that is conducive to learning, attire considered disruptive or that seriously distracts from the learning environment or that could present a health or safety problem is not allowed.
 Failure to comply with the following rules will make the student subject to disciplinary action.